suvadradevi/py_assignment/ass4/README.md

 - If file is present:
     1. A file named 'sample.txt' is created and it should be present in the same folder as that of the detecting python files.
     2. The reading of the file is mentioned in the try block.
-    3. 'file_name' is the variable the open the file in read mode.
+    3. 'file_name' is the variable that open the file in read mode.
     4. 'reading' variable reads the file.
     5. The file is then displayed using 'reading' variable
     6. The file is closed using 'file_name' variable.